Dr. Aiesha Turman: Educator, writer, cultural producer, interdisciplinary scholar.

 Her dissertation, There’s Always Been an Afrofuture: Black Women’s Literature as Technology of Protest explores the Black feminist literary genealogy of Afrofuturism and is part of her broader interests in Black pasts as the key to Black Futures.

-She's taught English and Africana Studies at NY City College of Technology (CUNY), Hunter College (CUNY), Nassau County Community College (SUNY), and is a new faculty in the Writing & Critical Inquiry Program at the University at Albany (SUNY).
+She's taught English and Africana Studies at NY City College of Technology (CUNY), Hunter College (CUNY), Nassau County Community College (SUNY), and is faculty in the Writing & Critical Inquiry Program at the University at Albany (SUNY).

 A Final Note